 How AI Intensifies the Threat

-This is precisely where artificial intelligence intensifies an already dangerous situation.
-When tribes use cloud-based AI tools, they don't just upload a document and retrieve a document.
-Without the right controls in place, tribal data could be used to train external AI models.
-(Wipfli LLP) Health records become training data.
-Emergency management plans become training data.
-Enrollment information, cultural protocols, land use histories, traditional ecological knowledge: all of it becomes raw material for someone else's model.
 AI systems increasingly include Indigenous languages, traditional knowledge, and oral histories, sometimes collected without consent, stored in centralized databases, and used to train commercial algorithms that offer little or no benefit to the Indigenous communities.
-(Policy Options) The extraction economy that displaced tribes from their physical lands is now running the same playbook in the digital space.
-Data colonialism isn't a metaphor.
-It's a business model.
-As one speaker at TribalNet 2024 put it bluntly: "Data is the new land.
+(Policy Options) The extraction economy that took the land didn't retire, it retooled.
+Data colonialism is a business model, not a metaphor.
+A speaker at TribalNet 2024 put it in one breath: "Data is the new land.
 We have to own it, we have to protect it, we have to grow it, we have to take care of it."
 (FedTech Magazine)

 Digital Sovereignty: From Resolution to Infrastructure